 Notes: Discontinuity at the treatment border in Lorraine.
-The outcomes are the share of Le Pen votes in the 2007 presidential election (first round), the share of Yes votes in the 1969 referendum, in the 1992 referendum, and in the 2005 referendum.
+The outcomes are the share of Yes votes in the 1992 referendum, and in the 2005 referendum.
 Included controls: distance to Germany (border), distance to Metz, distance to Strasbourg, distance to Nancy.
 Conley standard errors are displayed in parentheses and p-values in brackets.